 According to the Federal Reserve, about 30 percent of all inheritances range from $50,000 to $250,000, with about 15 percent being even more than that.
 But even if you receive less, it can still have an impact on your life.

 The New York Times recently ran an article showcasing various beneficiaries and how they dealt with their newfound gains.
 For example, the article shares the story of two sisters who each received several hundred thousand dollars when their father passed away.
-One invested the money wisely, helping to insure for a better future than her pension as a retired teacher was providing.
+One invested the money wisely, helping to ensure a better future than her pension as a retired teacher was providing.
 The other bought a new car and condo—and subsequently struggled to meet the monthly payments of her new home.

-Similarly, I once had a client who couldn’t believe the amount of money his seemingly-poor father had accumulated in his bank accounts when he died.
+Similarly, I once had a client who couldn’t believe the amount of money his seemingly poor father had accumulated in his bank accounts when he died.
 The man promptly booked a cruise-around-the world and took several other extravagant vacations.
 When he came back from the last one, he was as broke as when he started.
-(And obviously broker than his father had been.)
+(And obviously, broker than his father had been.)

 The Time article quotes a money manager as recommending the creation of a “decision-free zone” for up to a year, an idea I especially love, having seen some clients, including that man and others, immediately go the route of the profligate sister.

 During this cooling-off time, you place the money in a federally insured bank account (or more than one, if it’s over the insured limit of $250,000).
-You then meet with a financial advisor, accountant, a tax lawyer, and other professionals before doing anything else with the money.
+You then meet with a financial advisor, accountant, tax lawyer, and other professionals before doing anything else with the money.

-You may be wondering why an accountant and tax lawyer, since inheritances are not taxed as income.
+You may be wondering why an accountant and tax lawyer since inheritances are not taxed as income.
 It’s true that most estates are not taxed (unless they meet the taxable threshold, a whopping $11 million in 2019), and that the IRS does not consider a cash inheritance to be taxable.

-But some parts of an inheritance may still necessitate payment.
-For example, if you are left property and that property appreciates after the person’s death but before you have sold it, you might need to pay a tax on the appreciation.
+But some parts of inheritance may still necessitate payment.
+For example, if you are left the property and that property appreciates after the person’s death but before you have sold it, you might need to pay a tax on the appreciation.
 Or, if you are left a rental property, you’ll likely have to pay tax on the income that is continually produced from the tenants.
 You’ll want to work with an accountant or tax lawyer to sort these types of things out.